YuzuJS/throwit/README.md

-# @yuzu/yep-errors
+# throwit
-Provides consistent API for yep-app projects.
+Provides consistent and base error class.
 [See Our Docs!](doc/index.md).

 ### Githooks